FunkinCrew/awesome-funkin-resources/README.md

   - [How I make My FNF Chromatics | 1000 Sub Special PT 1 - Agentsecret24](https://youtu.be/-Jq8cilS6No)
     - Makes it so that the pitch of the chromatic and the sample work independantly of eachother.
   - [Chromatic scale tutorial gone wrong | How I make my chromatic scales - Milk](https://www.youtube.com/watch?v=VmkFOPAcKbg) (basically how to make chromatics in GarageBand)
+  - [shitty ass chrom tutorial because i hit 400 subs - VinceS](https://youtu.be/D4jWnvAEkhk) - Makes the volumes of each sample the same (or close to the same).
+  - [sampling shit for your fnf chromatics tutorial - VinceS](https://youtu.be/JzKr6xFAWMA) - Shows how to sample videos to make chromatic scales of different characters.
+(Also works with Melodyne)
 ### Soundfont Guides
   - [how to make soundfonts for fnf using chromatic scales - HowToAvenge101](https://youtu.be/QmcU9Bh6jUQ)